Protect patients' privacy and confidentiality

 Any information you post on your practice profile should comply with the GDC's guidance on advertising.

-The MDU advises that you avoid accepting friend requests from patients or allowing patients to follow your profile on a personal social media account.
+The DDU advises against accepting friend requests from patients or allowing patients to follow your profile on a personal social media account.

 Social media sites can provide opportunities for like-minded individuals to join groups or communities where they can interact with others about their jobs or interests.
 Although such groups can be a great way for dental professionals to communicate with each other, it's important to remain cautious and keep communications to a professional standard.